 If the alleged victim in an assault case accuses you of putting your hands on their neck, you will be charged with a more serious penalty than regular assault.
 You will be charged with Assault Impeding Breathing or Circulation.
 That is a mouthful, but it basically comes down to choking someone.
 Impeding breath or circulation is a relatively new addition to the assault statute in the Texas Penal Code.
 If you are alleged to have impeded the breath or circulation of a person, you will be facing a felony criminal allegation.

 What Do Assault and Bodily Injury Mean in Texas?

 The basic assault statute in the Texas Penal Code involves the concept of bodily injury.
 Bodily injury simply means causing someone pain.
 It doesn’t matter what degree of pain is caused.
 Pain is a totally subjective concept, and it is up to the alleged victim in the assault case whether they experienced pain or they did not.
+When police conduct an investigation after being called to the scene, most agencies are trained to ask the victim "did you feel pain?" during the course of the investigation.
+If the person says yes, then generally this is enough for there to be an arrest and subsequent prosecution.
 Here is the formal definition of assault bodily injury:

 Section 22.01.
 Assault.

 (a) A person commits an offense if the person:

 (1) Intentionally, knowingly, or recklessly causes bodily injury to another, including the person’s spouse